How to Design A Golf Course (Everything to Know)

 This is a loaded question.

-But there is so much that goes into building (and maintaining) a course.
+But so much goes into building (and maintaining) a course.

 You have to consider: